Residency Requirements

 • Students with qualifying disabilities whose medical needs have been evaluated by the Goldman Center for Student Accessibility and found to be eligible following a review of all campus-based resources and accommodations as it pertains to the functional limitations of the diagnosed condition(s).

-• Transfer Students - Exchange Students
+• Transfer Students and Exchange Students

 • Students in their fourth or higher year at Tulane